10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, T, SHLD, GE)

 Creditors urge Sears to shut down all of its stores.
 Unsecured creditors, in a filing, slammed the retailer's plan to stay in business as "nothing more than wishful thinking" and "an unjustified and foolhardy gamble with other people's money."

 AT&T is ending contracts with a group of dealers who sell DirecTV products.
-AT&T has notified many longtime residential dealers, who sell DirecTV products and services including satellite, broadband, and phone services that their contracts will expire on December 1, 2018.
+AT&T has notified many longtime residential dealers, who sell DirecTV products and services including satellite, broadband, and phone services, that their contracts will expire December 1.

 Wall Streeters are probably going to get bigger bonuses this year.
 Workers up and down Wall Street are in line for bigger bonuses this year, with equity traders set to see their extra pay up by as much as 20%, according to the compensation consultant Johnson Associates.